2014 Chefs and Champagne Menu was a Culinary Adventure

 Bobby’s Food Network buddy Alex Guarnaschelli contributed a classic crostini with freshly made ricotta and ripe heirloom tomatoes dressed up with ancho chile salt and Flying Pigs Farm bacon, which would have been more amazing under any other circumstances, but was overshadowed by almost everything else.
 PJ Calapa and Devin Bozkaya of Campagna at the Bedford Post Inn and New York City’s Costata prepared amberjack crudo with pickled cauliflower and Calabrian chilies, which had textural balance and just the right amount of heat to make your face perspire beneath your eyes (it was already sweltering outside anyway, so even the socialites were sweating).
 If the heat from that dish proved to be too intense, you could easily cool down your palate afterward with a few slurps of watermelon gazpacho with Peekytoe crab, coriander, and yuzu — as long as you made sure to ask chef Stephen Deveraux Greene (of Herons in Cary, NC) to hold the jalapeño.

 There was also house-cured gravlax with Black River caviar and aquaponic greens from James Carpenter of Page at 63 Main in Sag Harbor, NY, and crudo with preserved lemon custard served on purple shiso leaves from Coby Farrow of BLT Prime.
 Even bacon popcorn made an appearance, providing a smoky-savory contrast to Pecko Zantilaveevan’s shrimp salad with citrus and lemon verbena-infused watermelon (that I hope is on the menu at The Four Seasons Restaurant in Manhattan).
 But nothing compared to the suckling pig.
+My stomach was so full by the time I drove back to the city that I could have passed for the first pregnant man in history.

 Jason Hall, of The Fourth, was responsible for producing my favorite dish of the evening: crispy suckling pig presse with stone fruit mostarda and farofa (which is toasted manioc/yuca flour, if you weren’t sure).
 While he was being interviewed by a TV reporter from a local station, I ran off to a nearby table and devoured my pig piece like a caveman, since knives were not part of the equation and I was served a sizable hunk of meat.
 This particular pork was the perfect combination of crispy and caramelized on one side and fatty on the other, with the most tender, juicy meat snug in between.
 The farofa added some crunchy bits to the mix, and the sweet and sharp mostarda cut through the richness and countered the savory aspect of the roast with seasonal fruit flavor.